drcandacemakedamoore/makedalytics/README.md

 # makedalytics
 A python library for data analytics on data including text and/or images with an emphasis on scientific reproducibility.
 Please note the library is currently evolving, and I am testing new functions.
-At present the tested functional functions ofmakedalytics are the following:
+At present the tested functional functions of makedalytics are the following:

 remind_ds_libraries():
   This function takes no argyments and reminds what libraries you may want to import by printing them.